 Endless Food Selection at Floating Market Lembang

 To shop here, they have local currencies – the floating market coins.
 They come in 2 denominations, 5k coins, and 10k coins.
 Exchange IDR 50,000 for a start at the ticket counter.
 It’s enough for a full belly until lunchtime.
 Visitors can always buy later.

 Don’t get confused by various Bandung street snacks.
 There’s no right way to start, but here are some highlights.
 Try the local snack Tahu pletok, a chewy snack with tofu for its filling.
 Or sate kelinci, a satay with a twist.
 As it uses rabbit meat instead of beef/chicken.

-Toasted banana “Pisang Sangkuriang” with cheese and chocolate sprinkle is the favorite choice for dessert.
+Toasted banana “Pisang Sangkuriang” with cheese and chocolate sprinkles is the favorite choice for dessert.
 As for drinks, order a glass of Ronde Jahe.
-The warm ginger beverage would be perfect selection on a chilly day.
+The warm ginger beverage would be a perfect selection on a chilly day.

 Sit on one of the lake patios or even better, sit closer by the lake.
 Hundreds of fishes would swim expecting some share of food.
 Don’t give them any as it would litter the lake – just let them watch in jealousy.

 Water trains, water bikes, canoes, pick among these water rides at Floating Market Lembang.
 Try this for a fun: rent a water-bike, pedal to one of the boat food stalls.
 And buy a snack or a drink.
 Then proceed to enjoy the food while continue exploring the lake.
 It’s the right way to have genuine floating market experience.

 The mini-sized town “Kota Mini” could be as well a fully functional town.
 They have a post office, a gas station, and even a mini railway station!
 The place is very photogenic.
 At every corner, there are plenty of spots for a nice photo opportunity.
 The little buildings here sell souvenirs and interesting knickknacks.
 Some also sell food.